-A melting pot of speed, flexibility and innovation comprises Metal Yapi’s recipe for success, the firm striving to position itself as the best façade company in the world
+A melting pot of speed, flexibility and innovation comprises recipe for success at Metal Yapi, the firm striving to position itself as the best façade company in the world.

 “Can you picture 12th century architecture?
 The interiors of buildings often received no natural light owed to the absence of any attainable technology resembling glass.
 Early stage stainless glass had been invented, but only churches were able to afford this expensive material.